ansleybrown1337/runoff-mcmc/CONTRIBUTING.md

 # Contributing to Water Quality Data Format Converter

-First off, thank you for considering contributing to the Water Quality Data Format Converter repository.
+First off, thank you for considering contributing to the Water Quality Analysis Using MCMC repository.
 It's people like you that make this tool useful and educational for everyone.

 ## Getting Started